lesliedevlin/outdated_agents_report/README.md

-# server_count_percentages
+# halo_outdated_agents_report
-CloudPassage Halo Server Count Percentages report
+CloudPassage Halo Outdated Agents Report

 Disclaimer: This script is provided as is.
 USE AT YOUR OWN RISK.
 NOT A SUPPORTED SOLUTION